nicoalpis/heart-failure-prediction/README.md

 docker-compose down -v
 ```

-To stop Prefect Orion and Agent, go to their respective terminals and press `Ctrl+C`.
+To stop MLflow and Prefect Server, go to their respective terminals and press `Ctrl+C`.

 ## 🧑‍💻 Project Structure